anaef/lua-linear/doc/Core.md

 ## `linear.tovector (list, selector)`

-Returns a vector with components selected from the specified list of tables.
-The function attempts to extract a value from each table.
-If the selector is a string, the function indexes the string as a key in each table; if the selector is a function, it is called with each table as its argument.
+Returns a vector with components selected from the specified list of values.
+If the selector is a string, the function indexes each value with the string as the key; if the selector is a function, the function is called with each value as the sole argument.
 The result of the indexing operation or of the function call must be a number or `nil`.
 If it is a number, the number is appended to the vector; if it is `nil`, the result is ignored.
-The function generates an error if the resulting vector would be empty.
+The function generates an error if a result is neither a number nor `nil`, or if the resulting vector would be empty.

 ## `linear.type (x|X)`